RaidVentadorCourier13/OW2_Project_RaceWatch_OpenSourced/README.md

+NOTE: Open-Sourced Build of the Project: Streetwatch workshop script was stripped from the following from the MASTER BUILD:

+1. "Race" and "Dynamite Trial" Modes - Only Free Drive is available.
+2. Cars

-# Guide to Building Your Own Car for the "Project: Streetwatch" Workshop Code Script
+# Guide to Building Your Own Car for the "Project: Streetwatch" Workshop Script

 First things first, download the following apps: